-7. Frauenmuseum Kunst, Kultur, Forschung e.V.
-Im Krausfeld 10, 53111 Bonn 50°44'27.3"N 7°05'35.0"E
+Station 7: Frauenmuseum Kunst Kultur, Forschung e.V Im Krausfeld 10, 53111 Bonn 50°44'27.3"N 7°05'35.0"E

-With its exhibitions, the Frauenmuseum Bonn specifically promotes female artists in order to improve the visibility of their work and provide a place in art history for them.
-The museum was founded in 1981 and was the first of its kind worldwide.
 Since then, it has served as a model for a number of other institutions - there are now other women's museums in Ireland, Denmark, Norway, Italy and Turkey, for example, some of them are also virtual museums.
 The women's museum in Bonn includes an academy, which deals with topics related to artistic creation, and a library including an archive, which also contains feminist documents.
 The museum's art collection includes works by Yoko Ono, Käthe Kollwitz and Linda Cunningham, among others.

-8. Bündnis90/die Grünen Office Bonn Dorotheenstraße 79, 53111 Bonn 50°44'23.8"N 7°05'28.5"E
+Station 8: Bündnis90/die Grünen Office Bonn Dorotheenstraße 79, 53111 Bonn 50°44'23.8"N 7°05'28.5"E

-The share of female members of parliament in the German Bundestag dropped in the last federal election to only 31 percent - as low as last observed 19 years ago.
+The share of female members of parliament in the German Bundestag dropped in the last federal election to only 31 percent as low as last observed 19 years ago.
 100 years after the introduction of the right to vote for women, no German parliament has succeeded in achieving equal representation of women and men.
+While targets for the advancement of women and quotas are being discussed in almost all parties, the Greens play a pioneering role in gender parity:

-While targets for the advancement of women and quotas are being discussed in almost all parties, Die Grünen play a pioneering role in gender parity: the dual leadership in the party and the parliamentary group must be occupied by at least one woman and strict quota rules apply to all other offices and bodies.
-Resolutions of the Federal Delegates' Conference are only passed if a majority of the women present agree to them.
+the dual leadership in the party and the parliamentary group must be occupied by at least one woman and strict quota rules apply to all other offices and bodies.